thezlehman/finesse-status-changer/readme.md

 # Cisco Finesse Status Changer

-This project provides a Python script to log into Cisco Finesse, change the agent status, and maintain the session using cookies.
+This project provides a Python script to log into Cisco Finesse, change the agent status.
 It includes a GUI for selecting the desired status and prompts for login credentials if they are not saved.

 ## Features

 - Logs into Cisco Finesse and changes agent status.
-- Saves and loads cookies to maintain session.
 - Encrypts and stores login credentials in a `.env` file.
 - Provides a GUI for selecting the agent status.
 - Prompts for login credentials if not saved.